by Sarah Hall

-A pioneer of best practice, she is the holder of the CIPR’s Sir Stephen Tallents Medal for exceptional achievement in public relations and has established a reputation as an ethics tsar and diversity and inclusivity champion.
+A pioneer of best practice, she was awarded the CIPR’s Sir Stephen Tallents Medal for exceptional achievement in public relations and is the winner of the PRCA’s Outstanding Contribution in Digital Award.

 Sarah is the CIPR's Immediate Past President, a member of the Northern Power Women Power List, features in the PRWeek UK Power Book and is a regular speaker at industry events.
 Her PR-related blog is one of the top ten in the UK according to Vuelio.

 Sarah is proud to be on the Athena40 Global Committee, an initiative launched by the Global Thinkers Forum to discover and acknowledge the work of the 40 most dynamic, active and fearless female thought leaders, columnists, commentators and activists across all industries and from all over the world.

 She was the first North East practitioner to become Chartered, a status that recognises the highest standard of knowledge, expertise and ethical practice within the PR industry and is a benchmark of professional excellence and integrity.

 The founder and editor of #FuturePRoof, a series of books and community aimed at reasserting the role of public relations as a management function, Sarah co-edited a white paper with Stephen Waddington characterising the public relations agency business and another exploring the mental wellbeing of the profession.